Tax Management India. Com

 X X X X Extracts X X X X

-..... th written consent of all the shareholders; 6.5 The AO has opined that the annual rental value in respect of occupancy rights has to be taxed as deemed dividend in the hands of the appellant and adopting the rate of ₹ 8.855 per sq. ft per month on the area of 35950 sq. sft, the deemed dividend was worked out at ₹ 3820047/-; 6.6 Having considered the facts of the case and he provisions of section 2(22) (e) I am of the view that section 2(22) (e) carves out legal fiction to cover any payment by way of advance or loan to a shareholder who is beneficial owner of the shares as deemed dividend to the extent to which he company possesses accumulated profits.
+..... with written consent of all the shareholders; 6.5 The AO has opined that the annual rental value in respect of occupancy rights has to be taxed as deemed dividend in the hands of the appellant and adopting the rate of ₹ 8.855 per sq. ft per month on the area of 35950 sq. sft, the deemed dividend was worked out at ₹ 3820047/-; 6.6 Having considered the facts of the case and he provisions of section 2(22) (e) I am of the view that section 2(22) (e) carves out legal fiction to cover any payment by way of advance or loan to a shareholder who is beneficial owner of the shares as deemed dividend to the extent to which he company possesses accumulated profits.
 In the instant case there is no payment of loan or advance to the appellant and therefore section 2(22)(e) is not applicable.
-However it is seen that the benefit could be covered section 2(22)(a). reads as under: any distribution by a company of accumulated profits, whether capitalised or not, if such distribution entails the release by the company to its shareholders of all or any part of the assets of the company ; 6.7 Here the appellant is a shareholder of M/s YIPL who by way of amendment in its .....
+However it is seen that the benefit could be covered section 2(22)(a). reads as under: " any distribution by a company of accumulated profits, whether capitalised or not, if such distribution entails the release by the company to its shareholders of all or any part of the assets of the company ; 6.7 Here the appellant is a shareholder of M/s YIPL who by way of amendment in its article asso .....

 X X X X Extracts X X X X